STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence: Evaluation

-\textbf{Lack of Human-like Sensitivity in Fine-Grained Perception.} To quantify the gap in perceptual sensitivity, we present model audiograms in \cref{fig:gram_curve} (a)(b)(c). \cref{fig:gram_curve} (e)(f)(g) further track the performance of both models and human subjects on the three core acoustic attributes (pitch, loudness, and duration) as task difficulty decreases.
+\begin{hlblock} \textbf{Lack of Human-like Range and Sensitivity in Foundational Perception.} To quantify the gap in perceptual range and sensitivity, we provide detailed visualizations of model performance on our foundational perception tasks in \cref{fig:gram_curve}.
+The first row of \cref{fig:gram_curve} presents audiograms that compare model coverage across the pitch–loudness space.
+Gemini 2.5 Pro achieves a much broader coverage than the other two models, where greener regions indicate higher accuracy and the covered area reflects the perceptual range.
+In contrast, human listeners with normal hearing are expected to achieve near-full coverage, underscoring the gap between current models and human perceptual abilities in terms of range. \end{hlblock} The second row of \cref{fig:gram_curve} further track the performance of both models and human subjects on the three core acoustic attributes (pitch, loudness, and duration) as task difficulty decreases.
 The results reveal a stark performance gap between all models and the human baseline, particularly in the perception of fine-grained loudness differences.
 A clear trend is visible even for the top-performing Gemini 2.5 Pro: its accuracy, while competent on easier tasks, plummets as perceptual granularity increases.
 This directly corroborates our error analysis, identifying fine-grained perception as its primary bottleneck.
 Notably, its performance on duration perception is an exception, showcasing \textbf{temporal grounding capabilities superior to those of other models} by accurately assessing audio segment lengths.

 \textbf{Ablation Study on Temporal Reasoning.} To further pinpoint the specific limitations of temporal reasoning, we augment the baseline audio segment reordering task with two progressively easier settings: (1) \textit{+ Global Caption}, where a single sentence describing the overall scene is provided as a contextual guide; and (2) \textit{+ Uncut Audio}, where the complete, unsegmented audio track is offered as a reference, reducing the task to a straightforward process where the correct order can be determined simply by comparing and grounding each segment within the full audio.
 As shown in \cref{fig:temporal_ablation}, Gemini 2.5 Pro’s performance scales effectively with task simplification, culminating in a near-perfect 99\% accuracy in the \textit{+ Uncut Audio} setting.
 In contrast, the open-source models show minimal to no improvement across these settings.
 Their performance remains stagnant even when provided with the complete audio reference, despite the simplified nature of the task.
 This finding starkly exposes a core weakness in current open-source models: \textbf{a fundamental inability to effectively compare, ground, and integrate information from multiple audio inputs.}